 Phase 2 — Safety and Efficacy Trials for Patients with a Condition

-The next phase of testing involves giving the investigational treatment to patients who have a disease or condition (phase 2) to evaluate safety and effectiveness to reduce symptoms.
-Phase 2 studies can be open-label or randomized controlled trials.
-The number of participants can range from very small to hundreds.
-Phase 2 trials provide information about frequency of side effects, dosing range, symptom measurement, and efficacy.
-All necessary for planning well designed phase 3 trials.
+The next phase of testing involves giving the investigational treatment to patients who have a disease or condition (phase 2) to evaluate safety and effectiveness in reducing symptoms.
+Phase 2 studies can be open-label (no placebo or comparator drug) or randomized controlled trials.
+The number of participants can range from very small (eg., 10 to 20) to hundreds.
+Phase 2 trials provide information about side effects, dosing range, symptom measurement, and efficacy—all necessary for planning well-designed phase 3 trials.

-If the drug appears safe and signals the potential to be a useful treatment, then a much larger number of participants are tested in phase 3 trials at multiple study sites.
-For the Food and Drug Administration (FDA) to approve a new drug for a specific condition or disease, two phase 3 trials must show significant benefit that outweighs the risks or negative side effects of taking the drug.
+If the drug appears safe and shows potential as a useful treatment, then a much larger number of participants are tested in phase 3 trials at multiple study sites.
+For the Food and Drug Administration (FDA) to approve a new drug for a specific condition, two phase 3 trials must show significant benefit that outweighs the risks or negative side effects of taking the drug.

 After approval, the drug is sold in the consumer market through prescriptions by medical personnel.
-Research continues in phase 4 of the psychedelic clinical trial.
-This is known as post marketing surveillance trials.
-Phase 4 trials collect data on long-term effectiveness and safety.
-And they also study costs associated with treatment compared to other drugs on the market, and safety and effectiveness of the new drug versus other available treatment options.
+Research continues in phase 4 of the psychedelic clinical trial, which is known as post-marketing surveillance trials.
+Phase 4 trials collect data on long-term efficacy and safety.
+They also study the costs associated with treatment, as well as safety and effectiveness.
+They then compare this to other drugs on the market and already existing treatment options.

 Psychedelic Clinical Trial Forerunners

 Research around the world is expanding quickly.
-New investigations for the therapeutic use of psychedelics, as well as inquiries into how the brain and consciousness works, are appearing all the time.
+New investigations for the therapeutic use of psychedelics, as well as inquiries into how the brain and consciousness work, are appearing all the time.

 The forerunners in this field have paved the way for others by contributing evidence-based findings to the body of knowledge.
 Much credit is due to the pioneering non-profit organizations for their decades of work to reignite interest in psychedelic research and raise funding to support it.
 These include the Multidisciplinary Association for Psychedelic Studies (MAPS), Heffter Research Institute, and the Beckley Foundation.
 The Usona Institute, founded more recently in 2014, conducts pre-clinical and clinical research to further the understanding of the therapeutic effects of psilocybin and other consciousness-expanding medicines.
 Now, several organizations, academic institutions, and corporations are leading the psychedelic clinical trial and research field forward.